Car Review

 Detoxed user experience, you say?
 Uh oh…

-It gets better though, because Vauxhall has used common sense by keeping its climate controls separate from the main display, courtesy of a dedicated climate control panel just below the main touchscreen.
-It’s very intuitive and easy to use, which is more than can be said for some rivals.
+It gets better, though, because Vauxhall has deployed common sense and kept its climate controls separate from the main display via dedicated buttons and dials below the main touchscreen.
+Very intuitive and easy to use, which is more than can be said for some rivals.

 Advertisement - Page continues below